 My Professional Life

-I am a Christian speaker and author.
-I completed Domestic Violence Training and I served as a DART (Domestic Abuse Response Team) for Crossroads Safehouse, in Fort Collins, Co.
+I am a champion for abused women, Christian speaker, and author.
+I completed Domestic Violence Training, and I served as a DART (Domestic Abuse Response Team) for Crossroads Safehouse, in Fort Collins, Co.

-I have taught Bible studies for eight years.
-I have been a member of the core team of the Women’s Ministry at Timberline Church in Colorado for six years.
-I have helped and inspired hundreds of women through Bible Studies, workshops, rejuvenating get aways, my blog, and my books.
+I taught Bible studies for eight years.
+I have served as a member of the Women’s Ministry core team at Timberline Church in Colorado for six years.
+I have helped and inspired hundreds of women through Bible Studies, workshops, retreats, my blog, and my books.

-I love to help Christian abused women understand how to partner with Jesus to move to the healed side of abuse and domestic violence through God’s transforming grace.
-I also help them learn how to incorporate help from their counselors, pastors, health caregivers and employers to be successful in their careers and to pursue all aspects of a healthy life, so they live safe, secure and loved.
+I love to help abused women understand how to partner with Jesus to move to the healed side of abuse through God’s transforming grace.
+I help them discover how to overcome their fear, anxiety, depression, resentment and powerless feelings through God’s word.
+They find answers and encouragement on my blog, Youtube channel, and module online course.

-Contact me below for your next speaking event, workshop, or rejuvenating get away to experience God’s transforming grace!
+Book Darla for your next speaking event, workshop, or retreat and experience God’s Transforming Grace!